iolab-uniud/easylocal/README.md

 EasyLocal++ is a framework for modeling and solving combinatorial optimization problems through local search metaheuristics.
 The framework is entirely written in C++ and makes broad use of template metaprogramming to achieve both separation of concerns and performance.

-Typically, to solve a problem, it is sufficient to implement methods to compute the problem-specific cost function and to enumerate the problem-specific local search moves.
+Typically, to solve a problem, it is sufficient to implement the necessary methods to compute the problem-specific **cost function** and to enumerate the problem-specific **local search moves**.
 The framework takes care of calling the user-defined hook methods to solve the problem using one of the implemented meta-heuristics (e.g. simulated annealing, tabu search, hill climbing, ...).

 This repository contains the last iteration (currently 3.0) of the EasyLocal++ framework.
-Examples of solvers implemented with EasyLocal++ are in ..., a seed project to use as a starting point is in ... .
+Examples of solvers implemented with EasyLocal++ can be found in `easylocalpp-examples`, while a seed project to use as a starting point for EasyLocal++ projects is in `easylocalpp-seedproject`.

 ## How to install EasyLocal++